dhilowitz/launchpad-rtmidi.py/README.md

 launchpad_rtmidi.py
 ============

-This is a fork of the wonderful [launchpad.py][https://github.com/FMMT666/launchpad.py] library by FMMT666.
-The only difference between this library and the other version is that this one uses
+This is a fork of the wonderful [launchpad.py][18] library by FMMT666.
+The only difference between this library and the other version is that this one uses [python-rtmidi][17] instead of PyGame.

 A [Novation Launchpad][1] control suite for [Python][2].